FBI Hate Crime Data 1991 – 2024

 Data Collection and Generalizability

 For the purposes of my analysis, I am analyzing trends within the law enforcement agencies that reported hate crimes.
-Depending on any significant differences in the willingness to classify a crime as hate motivated, or in the actual numbers of hate motivated crimes in the non-reporting law enforcement agencies could affect the generalizability of this analysis to those areas covered by the non-reporting law enforcement agencies.
+Significant differences in the willingness to classify a crime as hate motivated, or in the actual numbers of hate motivated crimes in the non-reporting law enforcement agencies could affect the generalizability of this analysis to those areas covered by the non-reporting law enforcement agencies.

 Bias Focus